 Creating graphs from data in Excel helps a lot with data analysis.
 Sometimes we want to add a text box to the graph which makes the graph and its element more comprehensible.
-In this article, I will show 2 simple ways to add a text box in Excel graph.
+In this article, I will show 2 simple ways to add a text box to an Excel graph.

 We can add a text box to any graph in Excel in different ways.
 In this section, I will show 2 simple ways to add a text box to a graph in Excel.

-1. Use Insert Tab to Add Text Box in Excel Graph
+1. Using Insert Tab to Add Text Box in Excel Graph

-In the first method, I will use the Inset tab of Excel ribbon to add a text box.
-For demonstration, I have used a dataset containing Subjects & Marks of a student’s test examination.
+In the first method, I will use the Inset tab of the Excel ribbon to add a text box.
+For demonstration, I have used a dataset containing subjects and marks of a student’s test examination.
 Here, I have created a graph from the data on which I will add a text box.

 Dataset: